 Return to main Vanishing B.C. page Return to home page

-Page last updated July 13, 2004
+Page last updated September 13, 2016

-The last "log house" in Burns Lake's downtown, at 22 Fifth Avenue--the corner of Government Street.
+The last "log house" in Burns Lake's downtown, at 22 Fifth Avenue – the corner of Government Street.
 At least, the main floor is log, the upstairs frame.
 It was boarded up in the summer of 2003 (I left out the boarding) and looked abandoned, for sale and perhaps awaiting demolition.
 The doorway structure on the right opens onto an enclosed outside staircase that ascends the far side of the building, providing access to an upstairs hall.

 Note from Russ Brown: "I think that, for most of my growing-up years (1970's, early 1980's), that was the home of the high school principal and his family.
 My dad advises that indeed [it] was at one time the local high school.
 He doesn't know if it was the "first" high school, but he will speak to the former school principal about that house's history and let me know if he learns anything more.
 For what it's worth, the only book written on the history of Burns Lake ("Burns Lake and District", Pat Turkki, 1973 - you quote her son about the future use of the church) says: "In the late 1940's when the high school had outgrown Andy Anderson's old home, one division had used the basement of the Anglican Church and the other two divisions remained in the old building."
 The high school I went to was built in 1951."